Sheikhoumer/Game/README.md

-# Game
+# devops
-How can I play
+How it's work